apache/logging-log4cxx/src/site/markdown/faq.md

 ```

 The important thing to understand is that this is some always applied, backwards compatible default
 behaviour and even the case when the current environment sets a locale like `en_US.UTF-8`.

-One might
+So when using the `locale` character set encoding you will, at startup,
-need to explicitly tell the app at startup to use the locale of the environment and make things
+need to explicitly set the `std::locale` to a value able to encode your characters
-compatible with Unicode this way.
+and which is supported on your operating environment.